MIMUC-MMN/assignments-ws-15-16/README.md

 2. You can join the [**students-15-16**](https://github.com/orgs/MIMUC-MMN/teams/students-ws-15-16) team and push directly to the repository.
 It is crucial that you follow the code of conduct.

+3. Clone the repository and create a branch `firstname-lastname`.
+Push your code to this repository and let us know that you contributed.

-Make sure to add your work in the correct folder, e.g. a01.
+Make sure to add your work in the correct folder, e.g. assignment-01.

 ## Code of Conduct ##
 1. Do not commit code, that generates error messages.